MicrosoftCloudEssentials-LearningHub/AI-900StudyGuide/CV-questions.md

 </details>

+## Q: Identifying AI Services for Sentiment Analysis

+> Which service should you use to analyze customer reviews and determine whether they are positive, negative, or neutral?

+**Options:**
+- [x] A. Text Analytics `This is the correct answer because Text Analytics is used for analyzing unstructured text data, such as sentiment analysis.`
+- [ ] B. Language Understanding `This is incorrect because Language Understanding (LUIS) is used for building natural language understanding models, not for sentiment analysis.`
+- [ ] C. Custom Vision `This is incorrect because Custom Vision is used for image classification and object detection, not for analyzing text data.`
+- [ ] D. Form Recognizer `This is incorrect because Form Recognizer is used for extracting text and data from forms and documents, not for sentiment analysis.`

+## Q: Extracting Key Phrases from Text

+> Which service should you use to extract important phrases and keywords from a large collection of documents?

+**Options:**
+- [x] A. Text Analytics `This is the correct answer because Text Analytics is used for extracting key phrases and keywords from unstructured text data.`
+- [ ] B. Language Understanding `This is incorrect because Language Understanding (LUIS) is used for building natural language understanding models, not for extracting key phrases.`
+- [ ] C. Custom Vision `This is incorrect because Custom Vision is used for image classification and object detection, not for analyzing text data.`
+- [ ] D. Form Recognizer `This is incorrect because Form Recognizer is used for extracting text and data from forms and documents, not for extracting key phrases.`

+## Q: Translating Text Between Languages

+> Which service should you use to translate text from one language to another?

+**Options:**
+- [ ] A. Text Analytics `This is incorrect because Text Analytics is used for analyzing unstructured text data, not for translating text.`
+- [x] B. Translator `This is the correct answer because Translator is used for translating text between different languages.`
+- [ ] C. Custom Vision `This is incorrect because Custom Vision is used for image classification and object detection, not for translating text.`
+- [ ] D. Form Recognizer `This is incorrect because Form Recognizer is used for extracting text and data from forms and documents, not for translating text.`

+## Q: Detecting Language of Text

+> Which service should you use to identify the language of a given text?

+**Options:**
+- [x] A. Text Analytics `This is the correct answer because Text Analytics includes language detection capabilities.`
+- [ ] B. Language Understanding `This is incorrect because Language Understanding (LUIS) is used for building natural language understanding models, not for detecting the language of text.`
+- [ ] C. Custom Vision `This is incorrect because Custom Vision is used for image classification and object detection, not for detecting the language of text.`
+- [ ] D. Form Recognizer `This is incorrect because Form Recognizer is used for extracting text and data from forms and documents, not for detecting the language of text.`

+## Q: Identifying Objects in Images

+> Which service should you use to identify and label objects in images, such as cars, trees, and buildings?

+**Options:**
+- [ ] A. Text Analytics `This is incorrect because Text Analytics is used for analyzing unstructured text data, not for identifying objects in images.`
+- [ ] B. Language Understanding `This is incorrect because Language Understanding (LUIS) is used for building natural language understanding models, not for identifying objects in images.`
+- [x] C. Custom Vision `This is the correct answer because Custom Vision allows you to train a custom model to identify and label specific objects in images.`
+- [ ] D. Form Recognizer `This is incorrect because Form Recognizer is used for extracting text and data from forms and documents, not for identifying objects in images.`

+## Q: Extracting Text from Images

+> Which service should you use to extract text from images, such as scanned documents or photos of signs?

+**Options:**
+- [ ] A. Text Analytics `This is incorrect because Text Analytics is used for analyzing unstructured text data, not for extracting text from images.`
+- [ ] B. Language Understanding `This is incorrect because Language Understanding (LUIS) is used for building natural language understanding models, not for extracting text from images.`
+- [x] C. Optical Character Recognition (OCR) `This is the correct answer because OCR is used for recognizing and extracting text from images.`
+- [ ] D. Form Recognizer `This is incorrect because Form Recognizer is used for extracting text and data from forms and documents, not for extracting text from images.`

+## Q: Analyzing Speech for Keywords

+> Which service should you use to analyze spoken language and extract keywords from audio recordings?

+**Options:**
+- [ ] A. Text Analytics `This is incorrect because Text Analytics is used for analyzing unstructured text data, not for analyzing spoken language.`
+- [x] B. Speech to Text `This is the correct answer because Speech to Text is used for converting spoken language into text, which can then be analyzed for keywords.`
+- [ ] C. Custom Vision `This is incorrect because Custom Vision is used for image classification and object detection, not for analyzing spoken language.`
+- [ ] D. Form Recognizer `This is incorrect because Form Recognizer is used for extracting text and data from forms and documents, not for analyzing spoken language.`

+## Q: Detecting Anomalies in Data

+> Which service should you use to detect unusual patterns or anomalies in time-series data?

+**Options:**
+- [ ] A. Text Analytics `This is incorrect because Text Analytics is used for analyzing unstructured text data, not for detecting anomalies in time-series data.`
+- [ ] B. Language Understanding `This is incorrect because Language Understanding (LUIS) is used for building natural language understanding models, not for detecting anomalies in time-series data.`
+- [ ] C. Custom Vision `This is incorrect because Custom Vision is used for image classification and object detection, not for detecting anomalies in time-series data.`
+- [x] D. Anomaly Detector `This is the correct answer because Anomaly Detector is used for identifying unusual patterns or anomalies in time-series data.`

+## Q: Building Conversational Agents

+> Which service should you use to create a chatbot that can understand and respond to user queries in natural language?

+**Options:**
+- [ ] A. Text Analytics `This is incorrect because Text Analytics is used for analyzing unstructured text data, not for building conversational agents.`
+- [x] B. Language Understanding `This is the correct answer because Language Understanding (LUIS) is used for building natural language understanding models that can be integrated into chatbots.`
+- [ ] C. Custom Vision `This is incorrect because Custom Vision is used for image classification and object detection, not for building conversational agents.`
+- [ ] D. Form Recognizer `This is incorrect because Form Recognizer is used for extracting text and data from forms and documents, not for building conversational agents.`

+## Q: Translating Speech in Real-Time

+> Which service should you use to translate spoken language in real-time during a conversation?

+**Options:**
+- [ ] A. Text Analytics `This is incorrect because Text Analytics is used for analyzing unstructured text data, not for translating spoken language.`
+- [x] B. Speech Translation `This is the correct answer because Speech Translation is used for translating spoken language in real-time during conversations.`
+- [ ] C. Custom Vision `This is incorrect because Custom Vision is used for image classification and object detection, not for translating spoken language.`
+- [ ] D. Form Recognizer `This is incorrect because Form Recognizer is used for extracting text and data from forms and documents, not for translating spoken language.`

+## Q: Choosing the Right Azure Cognitive Service

+> You are developing a solution to analyze images from grocery stores and identify various fruits and vegetables.
+The solution will use a custom model.
+Which Azure Cognitive Services service should you use?

+**Options:**
+- [ ] A. Form Recognizer `This is incorrect because Form Recognizer is used for extracting text and data from forms and documents, not for identifying objects in images.`
+- [ ] B. Face `This is incorrect because the Face service is used for detecting and recognizing human faces, not for identifying objects like fruits and vegetables.`
+- [ ] C. Computer Vision `This is incorrect because while Computer Vision can analyze images, it is not specifically designed for custom object identification.`
+- [x] D. Custom Vision `This is the correct answer because Custom Vision allows you to train a custom model to identify specific objects, such as fruits and vegetables, in images.`

+> [!TIP]
+> Custom Model = Custom Vision

 ## Q: Identifying AI Services for Document Processing

 > Which service should you use to extract key information such as dates, amounts, and vendor names from scanned invoices?